freddolino-lab/ipod/README.md

 Download the current sif file.
 It will be quite large for IPOD analysis (>1.5 GB).
 This file contains all the necessary components to run our IPOD pipeline.
-We recommend you also download the [example data](exdata) to test the singularity container.
+We recommend you also download the [example data][exdata] to test the singularity container.

 To test the downloaded singularity file on our provided dataset, enter the